Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 15. Login to your VM via ssh and go to the terraform dir.
 Run terraform init, terraform plan and terraform apply.

+16. Running kestra... modify email in .env to a valid email id.